aovaldes2/Data-Science-Portfolio/README.md

 	- [Of Genomes And Genetics](https://github.com/aovaldes2/-Data-Science-Portfolio/tree/main/Of%20Genomes%20And%20Genetics/notebooks): A model to predict  children's Genetic disorders with the Disorder subclass.
 The aim is to identify a reliable model for the genetic diagnosis using machine learning ([Details](#of-genomes-and-genetics)).
 	- [Forest Cover Type Prediction](https://github.com/aovaldes2/-Data-Science-Portfolio/blob/main/Forest_Cover_Type_Prediction.ipynb): The goal of the Project (and competition): to predict seven different cover types in four different wilderness areas of the Roosevelt National Forest of Northern Colorado with the best accuracy([Details](#forest-cover-type-prediction)).
-	- [New York City Taxi-Trip Duration](https://github.com/aovaldes2/-Data-Science-Portfolio/blob/main/New_York_City_Taxi_Trip_Duration.ipynb): Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City.
+	- [New York City Taxi-Trip Duration](https://github.com/aovaldes2/-Data-Science-Portfolio/blob/main/New_York_City_Taxi_Trip_Duration.ipynb): Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City ([Details](#new-york-city-taxi-trip-duration)).

 	_Tools: scikit-learn, Pandas, Seaborn, Matplotlib_